upidapi/Bitburner/thread/README.md

 if you want to you could add:
+    batch size based on the predicted level when the batch completes

     calculations for hack %

     add a targeter that doesn't only care about the money per second